Optimal corrector estimates on percolation clusters: Optimal estimates for the first order corrector

-Note that this statement is not just a consequence of Step 1 and the stationarity of the corrector since the partition $\Pa$ is not stationary.
-One additional argument is needed to conclude. \item In Step 3, we prove that for each $q \geq 1$ and $m \in \N$, chosen such that $3^m \leq |x| < 3^{m+1}$,
+Note that this statement is not just a consequence of Step 1 and the stationarity of the corrector since the partition $\Pa$ is not stationary. \item In Step 3, we prove that for each $q \geq 1$ and $m \in \N$, chosen such that $3^m \leq |x| < 3^{m+1}$,